Skip to content

 Visit the Sport Integrity Australia website for further information on the competition manipulation and sports gambling education they offer.

-• Many national sporting organisations have adopted the Sport Integrity Australia National Integrity Framework, which includes an Improper Use of Drugs and Medicine Policy (DOC, 171KB).
-This policy helps sports address the threat of drug misuse and is separate from the World Anti-Doping Code and the National Anti-Doping (NAD) scheme.
+• This policy helps sports address the threat of drug misuse and is separate from the World Anti-Doping Code and the National Anti-Doping (NAD) scheme.

 The policy aims to: